mit-ll-responsible-ai/hydra-zen/README.md

        ...
        [-0.43515927,  0.03878139]], dtype=float32)
 ```
-In this example we used Hydra's default launcher, but its various plugins – launchers (e.g. the [SLURM-based launcher](https://hydra.cc/docs/next/plugins/submitit_launcher)) and parameter sweepers – can be used here.
+In this example we used Hydra's default launcher, but its various plugins – launchers (e.g., the [SLURM-based launcher](https://hydra.cc/docs/next/plugins/submitit_launcher)) and parameter sweepers – can be used here.

 Let's plot the trajectories produced by these jobs
 (omitting the [plot-function's definition](https://gist.github.com/rsokl/c7e2ed1aab02b35208bb5b4c8051a931) for the sake of legibility):